rudderlabs/build-scan-push-action/README.md

 - `tags`

-If you want to use an input which is not in the above mentioned list, feel free to contribute or reach out to @infra team for support.
+If you want to use an input which is not in the above mentioned list, feel free to contribute or reach out to @rudderlabs/infra team for support.